 When rain hits the windscreen, he sees the tracks that alpha particles trace in cells.
 When he pulls the plug in the bath tub, he stays to watch the little whirlpool.
 When he sits at the kitchen table, he plays with the glasses to see the caustics.
 At a candle light dinner, he stares into the flame.
 Sometimes at night, he finds himself behind the computer.
 When he finally blinks, a mess of code is drawing random structures on the screen.
 He spends the rest of the night staring.

 Léonie Watson is the Director of Developer Communications at The Paciello Group, member of the W3C Advisory Board and co-chair of the W3C Web Platform WG, technology writer and speaker.
 She began using the internet in 1993, turned it into a career in 1997, and (despite losing her eyesight along the way), she's been enjoying herself thoroughly ever since.

 Marcin Wichary is a designer, writer, and typographer.
 He worked at Medium, Google, and Code for America.
-He’s currently typing in a book about the history of typing, on one of the many keyboards he owns.
+Currently he’s working at Figma and typing in a book about the history of typing, on one of the many keyboards he owns.
 He cares a lot about storytelling, the meaning of details, and things we can learn from technology’s and design’s past.